DKozzy/CS-340/README.md

 - Implements create(), read(), update(), and delete() methods
 - Returns clean results usable by other applications

-This module isolates database access logic, making it reusable, maintainable, and adaptable.

 **Project Two- Grazioso Salvare Dashboard**
 - ProjectTwoDashboard.ipynb
 - CS 340 README Project 2.docx

 Project Two builds a Dash-based interactive dashboard that connects to MongoDB only through the CRUD module developed in Project One.
+All database communication is routed through the Python CRUD module, reinforcing modular architecture and separation of concerns.

 The dashboard includes:
 - Authentication through the CRUD module